129th Annual Meeting

 Information about Hotels

 All hotels have accessible lobbies; several have autoslide doors.
-Thresholds and doormats are in compliance with American with Disabilities Act (ADA) regulations and door-service personnel are available at most properties.
+Thresholds and doormats are in compliance with American with Disabilities Act (ADA) regulations, and door-service personnel are available at most properties.
 Lobbies have marble floors and/or low-pile area carpeting.
 All hotels have accessible registration desks or provide clipboards to guests to complete registration documentation.
 Elevators connect all levels of each hotel.
-Each elevator has a wheelchair-accessible keypad, Braille numerals beside each control button, and audible directions.
-Restrooms in lobbies and on meeting room floors are wheelchair accessible and have tactile signage.
+Each elevator has a wheelchair-accessible keypad, Braille numerals beside each control button, and audible direction.
+Restrooms in lobbies and on meeting-room floors are wheelchair accessible and have tactile signage.

 Guest rooms: The hotel has 42 guest rooms that meet standard ADA requirements.

-Entrances: The hotel's entrance on 22nd Street is accessible.
+Entrance: The hotel’s entrance on Seventh Avenue is accessible.

 Parking: The hotel has several accessible parking spaces.
 Garage entrances are on 51st and 52nd Streets.

 Guestrooms: Twenty-three guestrooms are accessible, five with roll-in showers.